angadsalaria/play-vue-seed/README.md

 To invoke the prod build, simply issue below sbt command:
 > sbt dist

-Utilizing the sbt config as setup in `npm-build.sbt`, this resolves to same as below,
+In addition to regular `sbt dist` routine, the config as setup in `npm-build.sbt` additionally issues below npm commands as a dependency to the task:
 > npm install

 > npm build